projectsesame/sesame/site/content/docs/v1.18.2/config/access-logging.md

 Ensure that you have selected `envoy` as the access log format.
 Note that this is the default format if the parameters are not given.

-- Add `--accesslog-format=envoy` to your Contour startup line, or
+- Add `--accesslog-format=envoy` to your Sesame startup line, or
 - Add `accesslog-format: envoy` to your configuration file.

 Customize the access log format by defining `accesslog-format-string` in your configuration file.